 Diagnosis of monkeypox may involve

 Treatment of monkeypox is mostly directed at relieving symptoms.
-The antiviral drug cidofovir may be helpful, but it has not been studied as a treatment for monkeypox.
+There is no proven, safe treatment for monkeypox virus infection.
+The antiviral drugs tecovirimat, cidofovir, or brincidofovir may be helpful, but they have not been studied as a treatment for monkeypox.